Ankh-Morpork City Watch: Captain Angua von Überwald

 Captain Delphine Angua von Überwald is a member of the Ankh-Morpork City Watch, originally hired under an affirmative action plan by Lord Vetinari.
 She first appeared in Men at Arms.
 Her beauty led colleagues to predict that criminals would line up to be arrested by her, but Angua's surprising strength and tough attitude soon make her one of the most feared officers of the Watch.
 Angua is a werewolf, but maintains a strict vegetarian diet in her human phase and eats only chickens as a wolf.

 In the 1999 computer game Discworld Noir, and the 2001 books-on-tape version of Men at Arms, her name is pronounced "An-gyoo-uh" with a hard "g".
 Terry Pratchett wrote on the official terrypratchettbooks.com forum: "it's Ang as in Anger, u as in you, a as in a thing".

-Among her family, only Angua and her brother Wolfgang can shape-shift at will.
+Among her siblings, only Angua and her brother Wolfgang can shape-shift at will.
 Wolfgang is depicted as extremely violent, killing and sometimes eating humans he considers "inferior".

 Angua moved to Ankh-Morpork and became the first woman to join the City Watch.
-She and Corporal Carrot Ironfoundersson fall in love.
+She and Corporal Carrot Ironfoundersson fell in love.
 Carrot doesn't seem bothered by the fact that Angua is a werewolf, but Angua worries that their differences will eventually doom the relationship.

 Throughout the book Feet of Clay Angua debates returning to Überwald to live among other werewolves.
 In the end, she stays in Ankh-Morpork.

 Angua also befriends Gaspode, a small dog with matted fur who intermittently gains and loses the ability to speak in Moving Pictures, then by the time Men at Arms begins regains it by sleeping near Unseen University's High-Energy Magic building.
 Gaspode flirts with Angua and helps her on her missions.